kainctl/isd/docs/faq.md

 how far I can go with Python and my current packaging experience ([AppImage], [uv], and [nix]).

 [^cuda]: Especially, when working with CUDA libraries or custom package indexes.

+## What are the security implications?

+For a detailed description of possible security implications, take a look at the [Security page](./security.md).